-Also, in a recent landmark judgment (MRF Ltd v.
-Metro Tyres Ltd, decided on July 1, 2019) the Delhi High Court held that the scope of protection of a cinematograph film is on par with other original works and, therefore, the test of substantial similarity laid down in R.G.
+Last year, the Delhi High Court in MRF Ltd v.
+Metro Tyres Ltd held that the scope of protection of a cinematograph film is on par with other original works and, therefore, the test of substantial similarity laid down in R.G.
 Anand v.
 M/s Deluxe Films and Ors.
-(1978) 4 SCC 118 would apply.
+(1978) 4 SCC 118 will apply.
 The Hon'ble High Court observed that making a copy of a cinematograph film does not just mean making a physical copy of the film by a process of duplication, but it also refers to another film which substantially, fundamentally, essentially and materially resembles/reproduces the original film.
 Consequently, copying of fundamental/essential/distinctive features of a film would constitute infringement.
 The Hon'ble High Court disagreed with the judgment passed by the Bombay High Court in Star India v.
 Leo Burnett (which held that "to make a copy" means to make a physical copy by process of duplication) on the grounds that: (i) the finding that a cinematograph film does not require originality is not in consonance with the Berne Convention; and (ii) it was not brought to the attention of the Bombay High Court that the 1998 Norowzian v.
 Arks judgment (UK) (heavily relied upon by the Bombay High Court to reach its conclusion) has been overruled in relation to the issue of law and the Appeal Court has held that a film is entitled to protection as an original work.